 Cost Seg Smart Research & Editorial Process

-Founded 2024 by an Economist (PhD) and engineering team, Cost Seg Smart publishes content and produces engineered cost segregation reports for US real estate investors and the CPAs who serve them.
+Founded in 2024 by an economist (PhD), Cost Seg Smart publishes content and produces engineered cost segregation reports for US real estate investors and the CPAs who serve them.

 What we do

-We deliver engineering-based cost segregation studies — the same methodology used by Big-4 accounting firms and ASCSP-credentialed engineering firms — at a price point built for residential and small-commercial investors.
-Our cost segregation engine, calibrated against RSMeans 2024 component pricing and BLS PPI cost indices, produces a 30+ page IRS-defensible report in under one hour.
+We deliver engineering-based cost segregation studies — the same methodology used by Big-4 accounting firms and specialist engineering firms — at a price point built for residential and small-commercial investors.
+Our cost segregation engine, calibrated against industry-standard 2026 construction cost data component pricing and BLS PPI cost indices, produces a 30+ page IRS-defensible report in under one hour.

 How content is reviewed